altrsoftware/altr-alation-classification/README.md

 ## Why use it

 <a  href="https://www.altr.com/">ALTR</a> partnered with <a  href="https://www.alation.com/">Alation</a> to fill a gap between data cataloging and data governance.
-With ALTR's powerful classification capability, you can use this tool to automatically pass classification results from ALTR in to Alation.
+With ALTR's powerful classification capability, you can use this tool to automatically pass classification results from ALTR into Alation.
 This allows catalog admins in Alation to quickly and easily see how data is classified and make decisions based on those results.